Mid-Michigan Psychology Internship Consortium (MMPIC)

 INTRODUCTION TO MMPIC

 Welcome to the Mid-Michigan Psychology Internship Consortium (MMPIC) pre-doctoral psychology internship!
+MMPIC is an Association of Psychology Postdoctoral and Internship Centers (APPIC) member site.
 MMPIC includes faculty from Michigan State University, Central Michigan University, and the University of Michigan.
-The five MMPIC sites are:
+The four MMPIC sites are:

 - Psychology Internship in Integrated Behavioral Health and Pediatric Psychology, housed in Michigan Medicine, Department of Pediatrics and Communicable Diseases, Division of Pediatric Psychology (Ann Arbor, MI)

 - Sunfield Center for Autism, ADHD, and Behavioral Health (Ann Arbor, MI)

 - Thriving Minds Behavioral Health Center (Brighton/Chelsea, MI)

 The mission of the Mid-Michigan Psychology Internship Consortium is to train scientist-scholar-practitioners in health service psychology who conceptualize their work with children, adolescents, and transition-age students from an ecological systems perspective.
 MMPIC offers intensive, structured training experiences with a diverse population at the individual, family, school, and systems-level by consulting and collaborating with caregivers, family members, school professionals, medical professionals, and other important stakeholders to support client care.
 MMPIC values evidence-based practices that take into consideration individual, cultural, ethnic, and societal differences.
 Interns are trained to engage in scholarly inquiry and are expected to apply learned knowledge in their clinical practice.

 The internship program is one full year (12 months/2000 hours) in duration.